thomasthetechengine/crestron-home-assistant/README.md

 # Known Bugs

+Everything is limited to 8 bit, so you can only send and recieve joins 1-255 for digital, serial and analog.

-The IP ID of the plugin can only be a singular digit
+The IP ID of the plugin can only be a singular digit, node js is fussy on how it concantenates hexadecimals, or how its formatted in a json file

 Analog values can only be sent from 0 to 255 (8 bit), but can be converted by the plugin using the Ranges option (See configuration examples below)

-There is no current way to get the state of a join from crestron, only subscribe to its updates.

 Updating configuration.json sometimes requires a restart of the plugin to take full effect.